yhs666/mc-docs.zh-cn/articles/site-recovery/azure-to-azure-about-networking.md

 - If you're using NSG rules to control outbound connectivity, use "Allow HTTPS outbound" rules for all the required IP address ranges.
 - The example presumes that the VM source location is "China East" and the target location is "China North.

+### NSG rules - China East

-* Create rules that correspond to [China East IP ranges](https://www.microsoft.com/download/details.aspx?id=42064).
+1. Create rules that correspond to [China East IP address ranges](https://www.microsoft.com/download/details.aspx?id=42064).
 This is required so that data can be written to the cache storage account from the VM.

-* Create rules for all IP ranges that correspond to Office 365 [authentication and identity IP V4 endpoints](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_identity).
+2. Create rules for all IP address ranges that correspond to Office 365 [authentication and identity IP V4 endpoints](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_identity).

-* Create rules that correspond to the target location:
+3. Create rules that correspond to the target location:

-   **Location** | **Site Recovery service IPs** |  **Site Recovery monitoring IP**
+   **Location** | **Site Recovery IP address** |  **Site Recovery monitoring IP address**
     --- | --- | ---
    China North | 40.69.144.231 | 52.165.34.144

-### NSG rules on the China North network security group
+### NSG rules - China North

 These rules are required so that replication can be enabled from the target region to the source region post-failover: